Thinking About Homeschooling? 10 Honest Questions to Help You Decide

 What are some free options?

-While most curriculum cost money, there are some good materials out there for FREE!
+While most curriculum cost money, there are some good homeschool materials for FREE!
 What?
 Yes!
 Free!
-We have used some of these for portions of our curriculum over the years, but others rely on them almost completely.
-If you’re unsure how to begin, this is a great starting place!
+We have used some of these as pieces of our curriculum over the years, but others rely on them almost completely.

 Sisters homeschooling together, writing

-9. How do you homeschool different grade levels all at once?
+9. How do you homeschool Multiple grade levels all at once?

 This is perhaps the most daunting and scary part of homeschooling.
 Schooling multiple kids in different grades in a limited amount of time.
 Yikes!
 One room schoolhouse, anyone?